holochain/wind-tunnel/scenarios/remote_signals/README.md

 This scenario tests the throughput of `remote_signals` operations.

+> [!WARNING]
-**warning** This is a TryCP-based scenario and needs to be run differently to other scenarios.
+> This is a TryCP-based scenario and needs to be run differently to other scenarios.

 ### Waiting for peer discovery